DKW F8: Model life

 It is believed that by 1955 a further 26,267 of the cars had been built as IFA F8s.
 Under an "inter-zone" trade agreement concluded in 1950/51 approximately 1,000 of the cars were exported to what had by now de facto become the separate country of West Germany.
 A wider range of body options included an estate and light commercial variants.
-In 1954, a Cabriolet deluxe with special streamlined bodywork was introduced, intended primarily as an export special for the western market.
+In 1953, a Luxus-Cabriolet with special streamlined bodywork by VEB Karosseriewerk Dresden (Gläser) was introduced, intended primarily as an export special for the western market.

 After the IFA brand had been phased out, the final F8s were evidently badged as Wartburgs.
+A handful of Luxus-Cabriolets were completed in 1956 and 1957, while replacement bodies for F8 Kombis continued to be manufactured until 1964.
+East German media commented on the outmoded and labour-intensive construction of the F8 Kombi in 1964, noting that the body took twice as long to build as that of one of the new Trabant estates.
 The two-cylinder 700 cc two-stroke engine lived on in the iconic Trabant.

-E.M.W.
-(IFA F9), 1954.